 If pipes have been around for a while, wear and tear can lead to leakages in pipelines.
 Pipes, e.g. copper pipe, may rust and subsequently burst due to water pressure, causing leakages.

 Sometimes, pipes may be clogged with debris, leading to high water pressure and subsequently, a burst of pipes.
-Broken seals, loose water connectors and damaged pipe joints are also common problems of pipe leaks.
+Pipe leaks are frequently caused by broken seals, unsecured water connectors, and defective pipe joints.

-Some pipes are not as visible and are concealed within cupboards or walls.
-These leaks are difficult to solve, and you need to get the plumber to fix a leaking pipe or leaky faucet as soon as possible.
+Some pipes are not as noticeable since they are hidden within cupboards or walls.
+These leaks are tough to repair, and you should call a plumber as soon as possible to remedy a leaking pipe or a faulty faucet.

 Pipe leaks repair